thebeebs/Content/azure-function-running-pdftotext.md

 ---
-title: 'Azure Function Running PDFtoText'
+title: Azure Function Running PDFtoText
 authors:
 - thebeebs
-intro: 'PDFtotext is a command line utility that extracts text from a PDF.
-In this tutorial I explain how I used it in a Azure Function'
+intro: PDFtotext is a command line utility that extracts text from a PDF.
+In this tutorial I explain how I used it in a Azure Function
 types:
 - tutorials
 categories:
 - bots
-published: 2017/08/21 21:00:00
+published: 2017/08/21 12:00:00
-updated: 2017/08/21 21:00:00
+updated: 2017/08/21 12:00:00
 ---

 The first part of a bot I am working required the extraction of questions and answers from a set of 1200 PDFs.
 After about 3 hours of trying to find the perfect solution in either node, C# or Python I realised that I was searching for a silver-lining in a bin bag: there are no perfect solutions.
 There was, however, a good command line utility called pdftotext.